 Mile 5.58 – Meadow River Confluence: River Left.
 The Meadow River joins the Gauley River.
 Just downstream lies Lost Paddle Rapid, which is the longest rapid on the Gauley River.
 During big storms, this river can add significant amounts of water to the Gauley, so just be prepared for a bump in flows.

 Mile 5.62 – Lost Paddle Rapids: Class V. Lost Paddle Rapid consists of several drops and is the longest rapid on the Gauley River.
 Unfortunately, it is very hard to scout this rapid in its entirety.
 Each drop of this long rapid involves a mix of technical moves and big whitewater.
-Click here for a detailed description.
+Learn more about Lost Paddle Rapids.

 Mile 6.3 – Conestoga: Class III.
 The main feature to watch out for in this rapid is the extremely retentive hole at the bottom, in the middle of the current.
 The easiest way to avoid this hole is to go left.
 Moral of the story, avoid this dangerous hole.

 Mile 6.56 – Iron Ring Rapid: Class V. Once a Class VI rapid, Iron Ring must be taken seriously.
 We strongly recommend scouting on river left, as there are several things to watch out.
 The river bends to the left, with current pushing to the right.
 There are 2 large drops in this rapid, make sure you T-up the waves in both drops.
-Click here for a detailed description.
+Learn more about Iron Ring Rapid.